EMC climbing FAQ

 Weather and venue permitting, our members climb in summer and winter at the regular weekend meets.

-(usually Alien Rock) in autumn/winter, and weather permitting at local crags in the summer.
+(usually Alien Rock) in autumn/winter, and weather permitting at local crags in summer.

 View some photos of the EMC Alien Rock regulars in action as well as

 Who climbs in the EMC?